Articles

 Terrell asserts a dubious distinction between thinking of society as natural and thinking of society as a matter merely of convention ...
 But if for argument's sake we accept ... his preference ..., we still must ask: if society is natural, why must we be compelled to be social?
 Why is aggressive force—the initiation of violence, which robs persons of their dignity and self-determination—acceptable when free and spontaneous cooperation—voluntary exchange and mutual aid—ought to work reasonably well?
 Do the Terrells of the world believe that society would fail without violence?
 That, I submit, is bizarre.

-Poses a riddle about the extent to which government is needed
+Poses a riddle about the extent to which government is needed, contrasting a "society of wholly good men" to another "in which every man is wholly evil"

 A society of wholly good men calls for no political rulership whatsoever ...
-Since evil acts wouldn't exist in such a society, control by government is neither called for nor proper.
+Since evil acts wouldn't exist ..., control by government is neither called for nor proper.
 Only in another society where evil has entered the scene is any government deemed necessary, by this simple theory that government is a necessary evil ...
-Now consider as the other extreme a society in which every man is wholly evil ... this society would then be ruled by a totally evil dictator possessed of unlimited political power ...
+Now consider as the other extreme a society in which every man is wholly evil ...
+[T]his society would then be ruled by a totally evil dictator possessed of unlimited political power ...
 How could it be any better than having no political rulership at all in that society?

 Opens with biographical and bibliographical details and then discusses Hayek's insights. concluding that he was fortunate to witness the collapse of communism which "demonstrated the practical impossibility" of social engineering